wordofwarning/wordofwarning.org/current/2013-domestic/wohead/index.md

 In this solo performance Greg tells you (from the perspective of a geeky teenager) the true story of the night he took a chance.

-**Please note: this is a show for maximum 15 people, lasting approximately 50 minutes.**
+**Please note: this is a show for maximum 15 people, lasting approximately 50 minutes.
+Suitable for ages 12+.**

 ####Venue + Booking Details
 Dates: Saturday 16 November 2013, [4pm](http://www.wegottickets.com/event/240541) + [7pm](http://www.wegottickets.com/event/240543) + Sunday 17 November 2013, [4pm](http://www.wegottickets.com/event/240545) + [7pm](http://www.wegottickets.com/event/240547)